foani/catena-frontend/README.md

-# Base44 App
+# Creata Mission

-This app was created automatically by Base44.
+by Creata team.
-It's a Vite+React app that communicates with the Base44 API.
+It's a Vite+React app that communicates with the Creata API.

 ## Running the app